awsdocs/amazon-ec2-user-guide-windows/doc_source/ResettingAdminPassword_EC2Launchv2.md

 1. Locate the EC2 Launch entry, for example, **Launch: EC2Launch v2 service v2\.0\.124**\.
 If you see this entry, the EC2Launch v2 service is running\.

-   If the system log output is empty, or if the EC2Launch v2 service is not running, troubleshoot the instance using the Instance Console Screenshot service\.
+   If the system log output is empty, or if the EC2Launch v2 agent is not running, troubleshoot the instance using the Instance Console Screenshot service\.
 For more information, see [Troubleshoot an unreachable instance](screenshot-service.md)\.

 ## Step 2: Detach the root volume from the instance<a name="resetting-password-ec2launchv2-step2"></a>